Azure/azure-cli/.github/ISSUE_TEMPLATE/Service_team_request.md

 ---
 name: "\U0001F6A7Service Team Support Request"
 about: For select service teams to request CLI-team support for work such as new features, commands, etc.
+title: ''
+labels: ''
+assignees: ''

 ---